When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 - The lawn should be reasonably flat and level so that the lawnmower isn’t going to slip down steep slopes or get stuck in holes.

-Obstacles in the lawn, such as a whirligig washing line or tree isn’t a problem as the lawnmower will just change direction when it bumps into them.
+Obstacles in the lawn such as a whirligig washing line or tree aren’t a problem, as the lawnmower will just change direction when it bumps into them.

 Testing Boundary Wire

 Limitation of a Single Zoned Lawn

 Having the whole lawn as a single zone isn’t a problem for most people, even with flowerbeds in the middle of their lawn.
 To zone around a flowerbed in the middle of the lawn, you simply lay the boundary wire from the edge of the lawn to the flowerbed, around the flowerbed, and then back to the edge of the lawn.

 If like me you have part of the lawn planted with spring bulbs, the last thing you want is the robotic lawnmower munching on your daffodils in the spring; hence my desire to multi-zone.

 The limitation preventing multi-zoning is that the boundary wire is an electrical circuit with one live and one neutral terminal at the charging station, so there is no option for a second (alternative) circuit.
 Some of the high-end models resolve this problem by allowing you to use an app on a smartphone to teach your robotic lawnmower different zones and then program it on when to use which zone.